po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/09-Stu_SpeedReader/README.md

   * The two function names have been created for you, as well as a poem to speed read.

 * Fill out the necessary code that would create a countdown timer.
-When that timer completes, it should dissapear and speed reading should begin.
+When that timer completes, it should disappear and speed reading should begin.